BAFurtado/Talent_vs_Luck/README.md

 To run the game a number of time and record the results, do:
 `python strategies.py`

-You can adjust the number of times {m}.
-It does not take long to run 100,000 times.
+You can adjust the number of times to run {m}.
+It takes only a matter of minutes to run 100,000 times.

-TODO
-0. Test
-0. Test army minimalist
-1. Count number of goals
-2. Save dice rolling
-3. Think further about strategies